 The HyperX Cloud Flight S offers pretty good isolation, which is to say, better than most gaming headsets.
 There’s nothing here approaching ANC, but it’s pretty rare to see a headset do this well blocking out sounds in the mid and high range.
 With this headset on, you shouldn’t run into any issues with distracting noises typical of at-home listening.
 Outside you’ll run into more issues, but the Cloud Flight S’ connection method limits its portability, so you probably won’t need to worry about that.

 How does the HyperX Cloud Flight S sound?

-The HyperX Cloud Flight S offers decently accurate audio output for a gaming headset, with a slight over-emphasis in the bass range up to around 200Hz.
-The mids and highs are also pretty accurate—don’t worry too much about that dip around 4KHz, typically headsets do this to avoid natural resonances in the ear.
+The HyperX Cloud Flight S offers decently accurate audio output for a gaming headset, with some nice emphasis in bass range sound.
+The mids and highs are also pretty accurate, though it’s a bummer to see that dip between 200-500Hz.

 In music, this means the headset shouldn’t struggle in particular with any sounds or specific genres overmuch.
 However, songs with especially prominent bass lines might have some issues with quieter sounds getting lost.
 In Naima’s Dream by the Mattson 2, the bass line that runs through most of the song masks some of the fainter rhythm guitar parts.

 While gaming, a frequency response like this shouldn’t present any issues.
 The boosted bass may make the sounds of explosions and gunfire a little louder than they’d otherwise be, but they’re always going to be the loudest thing in a scene.
 You likely won’t run into any issues with game sounds drowning each other out to any noticeable degree.